 PS this dress is 40% off and so perfect for Fall!

-I recently decided to get rid of this dress by joie, one of my favorite, french girl chic, quality over quantity lines!
-I love the cut, material, most of the fit except for the stomach area because it doesn’t hit me right and puts my mom pooch on display.
+I recently got rid of this dress by joie, one of my favorite french girl chic, quality over quantity lines!
+I love the cut, material, most of the fit except for the stomach area because it doesn’t hit me right and puts my mom tummy on display.
 This was not a cheap dress my friends – but every time I wore it I felt self-conscious, even my husband told me at one point it wasn’t his favorite because it wasn’t flattering.
 So, I recently said goodbye and I felt so much better when I decided to get rid of it!

-If you are in a “Closet Rut“, you need help dressing your body, if you are hanging on to pieces you don’t need, or you simply want to build a minimalist closet, I would love to help you.
-Please fill out the form at the bottom of the page and we can get started!
+Are you in a “Closet Rut” or do you need help dressing your body?
+Are you clinging to pieces you don’t need or can no longer wear?
+Do you simply want to build a minimalist closet?
+If so – I would love to help!
+Please fill out the form at the bottom of the page and we can get started tailoring your specific needs!

 Thanks for Reading lovelies!